voightco/micro-site/readme.md

 * Includes a `assets folder` for static files (images, fonts etc.)

 > This is a _*skeleton project_ so it doesn't include any components or basic styling.
 It's a _*bring your own_ front-end.

+## Usage

+1. Update the `metadata.json` file with your own site details
+2. Edit the `index.njk` file and start coding your website!

 ## Install